Adobe plans to give Photoshop free access to the web. He is currently testing a free version in Canada.

 "We want to make Photoshop more accessible and easier for more people to try and get to know the product," says Maria Yap, Adobe Vice President of Digital Imaging.

-Adobe released for the first time the web version of Photoshop in October 2021, providing a simplified version of the app that could be used to handle basic edits.
-Levels and basic tools s was in the menu, but the service was nowhere near the full range of the app's capabilities.
+Adobe released for the first time the web version of Photoshop in October 2021, providing a simplified version of the application that could be used to handle basic editing.
+The levels and basic editing tools were in the menu, but the service did not come close to the full range of application features.

 Instead, Adobe framed it primarily as a collaboration tool, a way for an artist to share an image with others and get them to log in, leave some comments and make some minor tweaks and hand it back.

-In the months that have passed, Adobe has done quite a few to the service and also began opening it up beyond collaboration use cases.
-At first, someone had to share a photo from the app on the web, but now, any Photoshop subscriber can be connected and launch a new document directly from the web.
+Over the past few months, Adobe has made several updates to the service and has also begun to open it beyond use cases of collaboration.
+At first, one had to share a photo of the application on the web, but now, any Photoshop subscriber can be connected and launch a new document directly from the web.

-Adobe's goal is to use the web version of Photoshop to make the app more accessible and potentially attract users who will want to pay for the full version either on the web or as an app.
-The company has followed a similar path with a number of its mobile apps, including Fresco and .
+Adobe's goal is to use the web version of Photoshop to make the application more accessible and potentially attract users who will want to pay for the full version either on the web or as an application.
+The company has followed a similar path with a number of its mobile applications, including Fresco and Express.

 The online version of Photoshop is a very important offer, as it opens one of the most powerful tools of the company in all operating systems, even on linux.